oVirt/vdsm/doc/development.md

     ./autogen.sh --system --enable-timestamp

+### Virtual Environment Setup

+The virtual environment setup depends on your development environment:

+**In a dev container:**
+The virtual environment is automatically created at `/venv` during container build.
+No additional setup is required.

+**For local development:**
-Now you can create the virtual environment (https://docs.python.org/3/library/venv.html), which is necessary to run the tests later.
+Create the virtual environment (https://docs.python.org/3/library/venv.html), which is necessary to run the tests later.
 This needs to be done only once:

     make venv